-The Expensive Things LVMH CEO Bernard Arnault Bought with his Billions
+The expensive things LVMH CEO Bernard Arnault bought with his billions

 Private Island

-Bernard Arnault reportedly owns Indigo Island, a 135-acre private island located in the Bahamas that offers retreats for the affluent at a whopping price of approximately US$300,000 (RM1.3 million) per week.
+Bernard Arnault reportedly owns Indigo Island, a 135-acre private island located in the Bahamas that offers retreats for the affluent at a whopping price of approximately US$300,000 per week.

 Artwork